csiro/stdm/stdm_spec_v0.1.md

 ^2^CSIRO Environmental Informatics
 ^3^CSIRO Water Security

+> **Note:**
+> This v0.1 specification details an experimental concept.
+Its safe implementation relies heavily on the security principles outlined within (especially Sections 6.0, 7.1, and 7.6) and requires careful consideration by implementers.
+This document is intended for discussion and research.

 ## Version 0.1 - Draft for Discussion & Experimentation

 This document specifies the Self-Thinking Data Manifest (STDM) v0.1, an initial exploration into embedding dynamic capabilities within data artifacts using Large Language Models (LLMs).
 It aims to unlock new interactive and analytical possibilities, illustrated by the accompanying experimental examples.